Climate Leadership

 £200m+

-to invest in decarbonisation projects across the city
+of funding and financing secured to invest in decarbonisation projects across the city

 Goal